Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Conclusions

 \section{Conclusions}

-This paper presents a design framework for capturing and formalizing robotic requirements for contextual missions, with a focus on realizing modular and efficient mission controllers.
-We introduce \NAME, a tool that uses specification patterns and context to translate informal requirements into formal goals.
-These goals are then transformed into assume-guarantee contracts and organized in a formal model called the contract-based goal graph (CGG).
-In addition, we address the challenge of dynamically switching controllers for different mission scenarios, where each scenario is activated under a mutually exclusive context.
-To synthesize the overall contextual mission specification, we utilize \CROME to analyze, produce, and orchestrate several controllers.
+In this paper, we introduced a comprehensive design framework tailored for formalizing and realizing robotic requirements in contextual missions.
+Central to our approach is \NAME, a novel tool that bridges the gap between informal requirements and formal mission specifications.
+By leveraging specification patterns and context-based modeling, \NAME translates ambiguous requirements into precise, formal goals.
+These goals are structured into assume-guarantee contracts and systematically organized within a Contract-Based Goal Graph (CGG).

-Our approach offers a structured methodology that enables the development of efficient and reliable mission controllers.
-By formalizing requirements with \NAME and the CGG model, we provide a clear and formal representation of the mission specification.
-Our results show that our approach produces a more lean and modular specification, which greatly improves synthesis time.
-In the future, we plan to extend our approach by formally defining a new logic that can express the class of problems addressed in this paper.
-Finally, we intend to validate our approach with larger industrial case studies.